-4. Check the reports we send you.
+4. Check the EOBs we send you.

-When you get an Explanation of Benefits in the mail, please make sure it is complete and correct.
-If you think something is wrong or missing from the report, or if you have any questions, please call Member Services.
-Be sure to keep these reports.
+When you get an EOB in the mail, please make sure it is complete and correct.
+If you think something is wrong or missing, or if you have any questions, please call Member Services.
+Be sure to keep these EOBs.
 They are an important record of your drug expenses.